 Research for how to solve this problem and how it affects people was focused on two areas.
 These areas were Online Research through Articles and Technology sites and User Research through in-person interviews.
 I outline these aspects in further detail below with regards to my objectives and how they relate back to the problem at hand:

 I conducted 6 in-person interviews on participants that were either current university, graduate or recent graduates and had disposable income.
-The objective for these interviews were to get more in-depth knowledge on barriers that people encounter when orchestrating opportunities to hang-out as well as behaviours, pain points, frustrations, motivations and needs inherent to the process.
+The objective for these interviews were to get more in-depth knowledge on barriers that people encounter when orchestrating opportunities to hang-out.

 After conducting all the interviews, all the data compiled for use as a guide for what the product would need to accomplish to satisfy the needs and desires of our proposed user base and to determine areas of opportunity for how we can improve upon the current process.
 The insights I gathered are the following: